-For example, if I want some bullet points on “how do I make a good sales pitch”, then in Jarvis Commands I would just type:
+For example, if I want some bullet points on “how do I make a good sales pitch”, then in Jasper Commands I would just type:

 “What’re the 3 best tips to make a great sales pitch?”, hit CMD+Enter and it will give me some proven tips to make a great sales pitch.

 This just works similar to how Google Assistant would work.

 I would say Jasper is miles ahead of other AI tools, and it is the most user-friendly.

 As a result of their experience with UseProof, another successful product of Jasper, and their knowledge of copywriting, the team behind Jasper has an in-depth understanding of compelling copy.

 They’ve trained GPT-3 with their own high-converting copywriting templates and data.
 Their deep understanding of how copywriting works combined with a powerful AI makes Jasper one of the best AI tools on the market.

 With their Starter plan, you can have Jasper write short-form copy using over 50+ skills such as headlines, descriptions, and bios.
 Their pro plan unlocks Jasper to write long-form content such as blog posts, video scripts, and books.
 Their Pro + Boss mode enables you to really write long-form content faster by making use of Jasper commands to let AI write exactly what you need.

 Out of all the tools I’ve used so far Jasper’ outputs are the most impressive.
 Added to that, the templates and command features give you more control over your writing process.

 Jasper covers the needs of a wide range of people.
 If you’re interested in only copywriting templates you can go with their Starter plan.
 If you want a long-form content assistant, you need to go with their higher plans.